pettni/smooth/examples/README.md

 # examples

-Several examples use [matplotplusplus](https://github.com/alandefreitas/matplotplusplus) for visualization;
+Several examples use [matplotplusplus](https://github.com/alandefreitas/matplotplusplus) for visualization, to enable visualization it must be installed separately.
-it is automatically downloaded at compile time.